 \section{Introduction}

 Quantum networks~\cite{kimble2008quantum,wehner2018quantum} promise more secure communication protocols~\cite{deutsch_quantum_1996}, precise distributed sensing~\cite{zhang2021distributed}, and better computational capabilities~\cite{cuomo2020towards} by connecting multiple quantum resources.
 Despite successful demonstration of quantum communication at laboratory and metropolitan scales~\cite{LIU2025100551}, today's quantum networks remain in their infancy.
-Building reliable, multi-user networks over arbitrary distances will require integrating diverse quantum and classical components~\cite{van2022quantum}.
+Building reliable, multiuser networks over arbitrary distances will require integrating diverse quantum and classical components~\cite{van2022quantum}.

 The research community has therefore pursued two complementary approaches: (1) simulators that model the behavior of quantum networks and (2) small-scale experimental testbeds.
 Both approaches depend on software tailored to the needs of quantum networks.
-The main function of a quantum network is to provide entanglement distribution services to users and applications across a wide range of geographical scales spanning inter-chip to datacenter to wide area networks.
-Achieving this requires coordination among devices such as quantum memories, quantum frequency converters, Bell State analyzers (BSAs), and entangled photon sources (EPSs), all operating under tight synchronization constraints.
+The main function of a quantum network is to provide entanglement distribution services to users and applications across a wide range of geographical scales, spanning from interchip to data center to wide-area networks.
+Achieving this requires coordination among devices, such as quantum memories, quantum frequency converters, Bell state analyzers, and entangled photon sources, all of which operate under tight synchronization constraints.
 This is akin to current trends in classical networking, where monolithic devices have been disaggregated into individual functions that are composed into services via software orchestration~\cite{nfv-sdn-survey2019}.